Lai Chi Wo: Fung shui woodland

-What elements should a village of good fung shui composed of?
-Good fung shui of the village ought to be embraced by mountains and hills at the back and on both sides.
-This can be served as a "green barrier" for the village.
+Thought was given to the elements needed to provide good fung shui for the village.
+Accordingly, the village is embraced by mountains and hills at the back and on both sides.
+This is a "green barrier" for the village.
 Native trees and shrubs are crucial concern for the selection of the fung shui sites, and villagers would also plant vegetations of different values to be added in the forest.
-Following the development of the forest, a C-shaped like forest would encompass the village, forming a typical layout of fung shui setting of the village and fung shui forest.
+Following the development of the forest, a C-shaped like forest would encompass the village, forming a typical layout of fung shui setting of the village and fung shui woods.